 @namespace prefix uri

 Unlike XML, Ducktype namespace declarations can not be set or overridden on individual elements.
-All namespaces are declared at the top of a Ducktype file.
-A namespace prefix may be set by multiple directives, in which case the last declaration is used.
+All namespaces are declared at the top of a Ducktype file or in included directive files.
+If a namespace prefix is set by multiple directives, the last declaration is used.